 Then it began.

-He ‘shared’ my original post (this meant that his followers all saw it).
-Immediately after, comments started blowing up my feed.
-A full out Facebook assault was underway, and I was at the center of the attack.
+Immediately after this, comments started blowing up my Facebook feed.
+A full out assault was underway and I was at the center of the attack.
 The hits came fast and furious:

-“How stupid…a ‘Pirate!’
-LMAO!
-Some people should not be allowed to bread!”
-(Yeah, this dude meant to say breed…kinda ironic.)
+“How stupid.
+A Pirate.
+Some people should not be allowed to bread.”
+(Yeah, this person meant to write “breed”—kinda ironic.)

 “I’m 1% Alien.
-You don’t see me posting that on Facebook, do you?”
+You don’t see me posting that on Facebook.
+Maybe I should?”

-I turned my phone off and went about the rest of my day.
-I still had yet to understand why everyone made such an issue of me saying that I was 1% Pirate.
-Was it because proving you are one percent anything was just impossible to prove—Who knew—Who cared?
+Eventually I turned off my phone and went about the rest of my day; still not understanding why everyone made such an issue of me saying that I was one percent pirate.
+Was it like saying I was one percent Native-American or something?
+Was it because proving you are one percent anything is impossible?

-On the phone I saw my Me-mere.
-In the photo she was smiling, but something definitely stood out that I was not expecting.
-She was wearing a black eye-patch over her left eye: the one she had surgery on the day before—I had completely forgot.
+On the phone I saw my grandmother.
+In the photo she was smiling, but something stood out that I was not expecting.
+She was wearing a black eye-patch over her left eye: the one she had surgery on the day before: “One Percent Pirate.”

 QUESTION FOR REFLECTION: